citp/privacy-policy-historical/m/ma/mak/makegameswith.us.md

-> *The following text is extracted and transformed from the makegameswith.us privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315233615id_/https%3A//www.makeschool.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the makegameswith.us privacy policy that was archived on 2015-10-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151003135212id_/https%3A//www.makeschool.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Make School

 ## Privacy Policy

-Welcome to makegameswith.us, the online and mobile service of makegameswithus, Inc. (“Company,” “we,” or “us”).
+Welcome to makeschool.com, the online and mobile service of makegameswithus, Inc. DBA Make School ("Company," "we," or "us").
 Our Privacy Policy explains how we collect, use, disclose, and protect information that applies to our Service, and your choices about the collection and use of your information.

 ### 1\.
 How we collect your information

-Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our Terms of Use [https://s3.amazonaws.com/mgwu/legal/TermsOfUse.html].
+Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our [Terms of Use](https://www.makeschool.com/terms-of-service).

 ### We collect the following types of information about you: